capactio/capact/docs/proposal/20201102-typinstances-flow.md

 We have the Interface entity which defines the input and output parameters.
 To fulfill a given Interface, Implementation needs to accept the same input and returns the same output parameters.

-The **required** input TypeInstances should be defined on Interface.
+The **required** input and output TypeInstances should be defined on Interface.
 By doing so, we can ensure that Implementations are exchangeable and do not introduce new requirements.

 For the Beta and GA only one TypeInstance can be declared as the output.
 As a result we can simplify implementation for defining [relations between generated artifacts](#specify-relations-between-generated-artifacts).